Hey bloggers and freelancers! It’s time we talked about how to negotiate with your clients on pricing.

 Are you sweating already?
-I know asking for pay raises makes everyone nervous, but honestly, why should it?
+I know asking for pay raises or money makes everyone nervous, but honestly, why should it?
 If we can take the fear and shame out of talking about money, more people and businesses would thrive.

 *Disclosure: If you decide to make a purchase after clicking any affiliate links that may be included below, I may earn a commission (at no extra cost to you).

 And yes, freelancers, bloggers and consultants should be demanding fair pay, especially if you’re a woman.
 Here are some hard facts:

 - Female creative entrepreneurs make 32% less than their male counterparts for the exact same job.
 (Source: Honeybook)

 - Men are 4.5X more likely to be making $150K+ a year freelancing than women.
 (Source: AND CO)

 - Female freelancers are more likely to get paid late than male freelancers, at a rate of 31% versus 24%.
 (Source: Bonsai)

 There is a simple solution to the very real gender gap in freelancing:

 Women, ask for a raise (and demand clients pay on time).